Choosing your future path can be hard, especially when there are so many unknowns out there.

 Firstly, they make the most out of their time at university.
 They're constantly looking for opportunities that may be available to them to get more experience, or to learn new things.

-The second thing is when people come to university, they don't know what types of jobs are available to them, so the students that we've seen have really successful careers are students who accidentally discovered a pathway they didn't know existed, they've ended up somewhere that they weren't expecting and the curiosity led them there.
+The second thing is when people come to university, they don't know what types of jobs are available to them, so the students that we've seen have really successful careers are students who accidentally discovered a pathway they didn't know existed.
+They've ended up somewhere that they weren't expecting and the curiosity led them there.
 It's certainly also an attribute that industry is looking for, from the graduates coming in.

 What does a day in the life of a civil engineering student look like?

 Caitlin: I would have lectures and tutes, but I've been doing thesis testing at the moment, so that's down in the lab, where we are testing different materials, which is very interesting.
-You get to see all of your friends on campus, I'm involved in some societies, so we might have a meeting on campus to discuss events and things we've got coming up.
+You get to see all of your friends on campus and I'm involved in some societies, so we might have a meeting on campus to discuss events and things we've got coming up.

 If you could give me one piece of advice that would set me a part as a job candidate, what would it be?